-Access roads and trails (PC-1) ID Mitigation PC-1.29 Ice crossings will be constructed and maintained as found in ice thickness chart in Appendix.
-Ice thickness must be checked regularly and thickness in cm and date posted by the contractor.
-PC-1.30 Required travel off existing roads will be minimized and restricted to previously designated and approved routes.
+Access ro Access roads and trails (PC-1) ID Mitigation PC-1.30 Required travel off existing roads will be minimized and restricted to previously designated and approved routes.
 PC-1.31 The contractor is required to install and maintain access road signage indicating road or trail number as per signage standards.
 PC-1.32 If a prospective access road or trail is located off easement and on private land, a private land agreement must be submitted to MH for approval prior to any access use occurring

 Agricultural areas (EC-1) [If applicable] ID Mitigation EC-1.01 All fences and gates will be left in "as-found" condition.
 EC-1.02 Any necessary access on agricultural lands will be discussed in advance with the landowner.
 EC-1.03 Construction areas and sites will be assessed for compaction and if required will be rehabilitated as per the Rehabilitation and Invasive Species Management Plan, prior to returning them to agricultural use.
 EC-1.04 Erosion and sediment control measures will be established in accordance with the Erosion and Sediment Control Plan before construction work commences in agricultural areas where necessary.
 EC-1.05 Excess construction materials (i.e. waste, granular fill, clay) will be removed from construction sites and areas located on agricultural lands.
 Area will be restored to pre-existing conditions.
 EC-1.06 Existing access to agricultural lands will be utilized to the extent possible.

-EC-1.07 Required travel off existing roads will be minimized and restricted to previously designated and approved routes.
+Agricultural areas (EC-1) [If applicable] EC-1.07 Required travel off existing roads will be minimized and restricted to previously designated and approved routes.
 EC-1.08 Vehicle and equipment travel on agricultural lands will follow existing roads, trails and paths to the extent possible.
 EC-1.09 Where access to agricultural land is necessary the biosecurity management plan must be followed.
 EC-1.10 When construction activities take place through agricultural lands drainage patterns are not to be altered, any anticipated diversions of surface water will require authorization under The Water Rights Act .
 This applies to creating new drainage, blocking natural drainage or diverting flows around a site.

-Aircraft use (EI-1) [If applicable] ID Mitigation EI-1.01 Contractors using aircraft will submit flight plans in advance of flying to the Manitoba Hydro project engineer or delegate during active construction periods.
+Aircraft u Aircraft use (EI-1) [If applicable] ID Mitigation EI-1.01 Contractors using aircraft will submit flight plans in advance of flying to the Manitoba Hydro project engineer or delegate during active construction periods.
 EI-1.02 Fuel storage, handling and dispensing at aircraft landing areas will conform to provincial legislation and guidelines.